 “What do you mean?” he asked me.

 “You claim to be a Hindu Brahmin.
 Candle creates Agni (fire) which is a God for a Hindu.
 Light comes from Agni represents divine wisdom.
-Every auspicious event of a Hindu starts with creating fire, burning a lamp.
+Every auspicious event of a Hindu starts with creating fire, lighting a lamp.
 And the lamp is kept lighted until the function gets over.
 Even after the function the lamp is turned off by hand or some other material like flower and not by blowing off.
-Blowing off Agni at such an event is showing disrespect to God Agni…” I paused and asked: “Do you REALLY believe Agni (fire) as god?”
+Blowing off Agni at such an event is considered as showing disrespect to God Agni…” I paused and asked: “Do you REALLY believe Agni (fire) as god?”